 I have seen so many examples of this from these boys.
 I was speaking with another friend about how great these boys are.
 She lives right next to them and told me that when her girls go over to play, they come back the nicest girls.
 They are more helpful and kind to each other.

 I started to ponder just what made these boys so nice when circumstances would lead you to expect a bit of craziness among them.
 My conclusion is that it is the parents.
 Both their mom and dad are two of the nicest people you will ever meet.
 They are generous.
 They don’t speak unkindly about others and are always complimenting others.
-They do not take offence.
+They do not take offense.
 They are more than honest.
 They are just good people.
 They are also humble and I know when they read this, the mom is going to tell me how nice I am and also how wrong I am.
 But I am right :).

-Your example has a powerful affect on your child.
+Your example has a powerful effect on your child.
 Once you have a toddler, you will quickly learn all of the weir quirks you have.
 Every physical thing you do will be mimicked by your child.
 Every phrase you say will be repeated.
 Your child studies everything about you and wants to emulate you.
 He will do it in a magnified way.
 Instill good morals in yourself and your child will more naturally be a moral person with a healthy conscience.
 That doesn’t mean there will be no teaching and no correction by you, but it will make your job that much easier.

 Parenting is a big job.
 It is a major responsibility.
 Don’t let these young, formidable years pass you by.
 Your child is eager to learn all that you have to teach him.
 Teach by example.
 Take advantage of learning opportunities.
 They will come.
 Take the time to explain things to your child.
 He will listen, and as he gets older, he will inquire further so he can understand better.